-May be repeated for a maximum of 4 semester hours.
-Prerequisite(s): MUS 5500 and MUS 5410.
+Advanced study in applied music.
+Technical exercises and music literature adjusted to the needs of the individual.
+May be repeated for a maximum of 6 semester hours.
+Prerequisite(s): Approval by audition.

 MUS 5500 - Audio for X (3)

 Tools, techniques, and creative approaches to creating audio and designing sound for various environments, including films, games, interactive media, and others.
 This course is co-listed with MUS 4400.
 Prerequisite(s): MUS 2410.
 An additional fee is associated with this course.